lazywinadmin/LazyWinAdmin_GUI/README.md

-This is an old project that I worked on, released in 2012.
-There are plenty of improvment possible and you are welcome to contribute.

 # LazyWinAdmin_GUI
-LazyWinAdmin is a PowerShell Script that generates a GUI/WinForms loaded with tons of functions.
+LazyWinAdmin is a project released in 2012, a PowerShell Script that generates a GUI/WinForms loaded with tons of functions.
 This utility is very helpful for anyone managing workstations or servers.
 I hope this help you in your day to day tasks.

 The Form was created using Sapien Powershell Studio 2012.

-# REQUIRED
+# Requirements
  * Powershell 2.0
  * Permission on the targeted System(s)

-# OPTIONAL
+# Optional tools
  * External Tools
   * SystemInfo.exe
   * DriverQuery